Who cried a river, and drowned the whole world

 - Rugrats: Discussed in "Hand-Me-Downs" when Angelica makes up a lie that giving away hand-me-downs makes you disappear and that Susie used to have a big sister named Yvonne, who disappeared after giving away hand-me-downs.
 When the babies point out that Susie never brought up Yvonne, Angelica claims that it's because Susie is still grieving (thereby not wanting to talk about Yvonne) and once cried so much that the Carmichaels needed a boat.

-- For the page image, Pearl has a habit of crying so much that it floods the building she's in, usally combined with Ocular Gushers.
+- Providing the page image, Pearl has a habit of crying so much that it floods the building she's in, always combined with Ocular Gushers.
 As shown in "Married to Money", the Krabs house even has drain plugs on the floor to empty out her tears.
+Despite already being underwater.

 - In the episode "Grandma's Kisses", SpongeBob doesn't want to be an adult because his peers tell him that certain things he likes getting from his grandma, such as homemade sweaters, cookies and milk, and the eponymous kisses, are for kids only, and he cries so much that he fills up his grandma's house.

 - In "SpongeBob You're Fired", Spongebob's reaction to getting fired by Mr. Krabs causes him to cry so much that he floods the Krusty Krab with his tears.
-Squidward then drains them off with a cranking hole maker.
+Squidward then drains them off by making a hole with a cranking hole maker.

 - Steven Universe has Rose's Fountain, a fountain constructed by Steven's mother and filled with her tears.
 Since Rose Quartz's tears had healing power, this is a place that the gems go to treat their injuries.